 - What To Ultimately Do When Checks Get Old

-How Long Is an Uncashed Check Good For?
+How Long Are Different Types of Uncashed Checks Good For?

 Not all checks are the same and not all are processed by financial institutions the same way.
 Because of that, uncashed checks are good for different lengths of time.
 This determination does not vary from bank to bank, however; these expiration dates are widely recognized either state-wide or nationally.